The three main components of the Innovation Programme are:

 Six interactive workshops delivered by our partners give an overview of the MedTech field and connect our students with each other.

-Clinicians from Cambridge University Hospitals present real clinical problems that they face in their medical work.
+Clinicians from local hospitals present real clinical problems that they face in their medical work.
 This is followed by an informal Q&A and networking session, in which the IP participants can familiarise themselves with the different problems, meet their potential clinical mentors and get to know each other.
 Students will choose a project after the first workshop.

 Delivered by Clinical Engineering Innovation at Addenbrooke’s Hospital, this session is an introduction to medical device development and how to generate a concept for a medical device.
 Medical device regulations and the design process are likewise covered.